 The past several years has seen a proliferation of software defined radio (SDR) data collection systems and processing platforms that are particularly designed for Global Navigation Satellite System (GNSS) receiver applications or those that support GNSS bands.
 For post-processing, correctly interpreting the GNSS SDR sampled datasets produced or consumed by these systems has historically been a cumbersome and error-prone process.
 This is because these systems necessarily produce datasets of various formats, the subtleties of which are often lost in translation when communicating between the producer and consumer of these datasets.
 This specification standardizes the metadata associated with GNSS SDR sampled data files.

 Scope

-Datasets containing GNSS SDR samples may also contain other information such as data from other sensors and data from radio frequency (RF) bands other than GNSS bands.
-For non-RF data, this specification includes information needed to bypass this data during reading.
-For non-GNSS RF bands, only parameters common to GNSS bands are supported by this standard.
+Datasets containing GNSS SDR samples may also contain other information such as sensor data and data from radio frequency (RF) bands other than GNSS.
+For non-RF data, this specification supports bypassing this data during reading.
+For non-GNSS RF bands, only parameters common to GNSS bands are supported.

 Metadata Format